 Professor Albu's latest book is The Medieval Peutinger Map: Imperial Roman Revival in a German Empire (Cambridge University Press, 2014).
 Her teaching includes the World of Late Antiquity and also Roman Comedy.

-Lecturer in Aegean and Near Eastern Art and Archaeology and has published extensively on the Mycenaean civilization and the site of Thebes.
+Assistant Professor of Aegean and Near Eastern Art and Archaeology and has published extensively on the Mycenaean civilization and the site of Thebes.
 Her most recent publications include Staging Death: Funerary Performance, Architecture and Landscape in the Ancienty Mediterranean, with M. Boyd (DeGruyter, in press), and Beyond illustration: 2D and 3D Technologies as Tools for Discovery in Archaeology, with B. Frischer (Archaeopress and ACLS Humanities E-Book, 2008).
 She is currently working on the edited colume Public Archaeologies of the Ancient Mediterranean (special issue of the Journal of Eastern Mediterranean Archaeology and Heritage Studies), the republication of the old excavations at the Theban cemeteries (with V. Aravantinos and Y. Fappas), and the House of Kadmos in Thebes.

 Professor of Philosophy and the author of a number of articles on Plato and Aristotle.
 He is currently at work on a study of the development of Plato's ethical theory.